Lal Bahadur Shastri: Early years (1904–1920)

-Gandhi's disciple (1921–1945)
+Early activities (1921–1945)

 While his family had no links to the independence movement then taking shape, among his teachers at Harish Chandra High School was an intensely patriotic and highly respected teacher named Nishkameshwar Prasad Mishra, who gave Shastri much-needed financial support by allowing him to tutor his children.
 Inspired by Mishra's patriotism, Shastri took a deep interest in the freedom struggle, and began to study its history and the works of several of its noted personalities, including those of Swami Vivekananda, Mahatma Gandhi and Annie Besant.
 In January 1921, when Shastri was in the 10th standard and three months from sitting the final examinations, he attended a public meeting in Benares hosted by Gandhi and Pandit Madan Mohan Malaviya.
 Inspired by the Mahatma's call for students to withdraw from government schools and join the non-cooperation movement, Shastri withdrew from Harish Chandra High School the next day and joined the local branch of the Congress Party as a volunteer, actively participating in picketing and anti-government demonstrations.
 He was soon arrested and jailed, but was then let off as he was still a minor.

 Shastri's immediate supervisor was a former Benares Hindu University lecturer named J.B.
 Kripalani, who would become one of the most prominent leaders of the Indian independence movement and one among Gandhi's closest followers.
 Recognising the need for the younger volunteers to continue their educations, Kripalani and a friend, V.N.
 Sharma, had founded an informal school centered around "nationalist education" to educate the young activists in their nation's heritage and with the support of a wealthy philanthropist and ardent Congress nationalist, Shiv Prasad Gupta, the Kashi Vidyapith was inaugurated by Gandhi in Benares as a national institution of higher education on 10 February 1921.
 Among the first students of the new institution, Shastri graduated with a first-class degree in philosophy and ethics from the Vidyapith in 1925.
 He was given the title Shastri ("scholar").
 The title was a bachelor's degree awarded by the institution but it stuck as part of his name.

 Shastri enrolled himself as a life member of the Servants of the People Society (Lok Sevak Mandal), founded by Lala Lajpat Rai, and began to work for the betterment of the Harijans under Gandhi's direction at Muzaffarpur.
 Later he became the President of the Society.